storyblok/storyblok-docs/content/content-delivery/v2/examples/useful/resolve-relationships.md

 title: Load with resolved relationships
 ---

 Resolve relationships to other Stories (in the first level of nesting) of a `multi-option` or `single-option` field-type.
-Provide the field key(s) as comma separated string to resolve specific fields.
+Provide the component name dot the field key(s) as comma separated string to resolve specific fields

-Example: `resolve_relations=categories`.
+Example: `resolve_relations=Teaser.categories`.

 ;examplearea